 - Sasuke (take a deep breath) thought that Itachi killed his clan out of hatred but he really did care about him because he was ordered to by the Konoha elder Danzo, who was than revealed to have been manipulated by Tobi who had also manipulated Pain into becoming evil.
 Sasuke was then manipulated by Orochimaru to steal his body, but Sasuke saw through this and was met up by Tobi who revealed that he was responsible for the Uchiha clan massacre by unleashing the Nine-taled Fox on Konoha, causing Sasuke to kill Danzo and then target Konoha, but then Kabuto blackmailed Tobi by resurrecting the real Madara whom Tobi had impersonated.
 Itachi was resurrected by Kabuto as well, but then he defeated him and sealed his own soul away, but then Madara revealed he had caused the death of Rin which caused Tobi to become evil as he was originally Obito and then tricked Tobi into restoring his natural body.
 Orochimaru, Sasuke, and Tobi (still struggling with the Black side of Zetsu) then try to help everyone else by defeating Madara.
 Black Zetsu is revealed to have the manifestation of Princess Kaguya who was the first human to use chakra whom Madara was descended from who in turn incapicates him.
 Whew.

-- In Sailor Moon, the title character pretends to pull off a Face-Heel Turn in the first season, greatly risking her own life to try getting into the Dark Kingdom to rescue Mamoru.
+- The title character pretends to pull off a Face–Heel Turn in the first season, greatly risking her own life to try getting into the Dark Kingdom to rescue her boyfriend and ally Mamoru.
 Kunzite, however, sees right through her and almost gets her killed.

-- This is how the main characters in Higurashi no Naku Koro ni finally win.
+- This is how the main characters in Higurashi: When They Cry finally win.
 Rika, using her "Groundhog Day" Loop induced prescience and the Power of Friendship, successfully out-gambits the people trying to kill her.

 - Happened in Liar Game, where Akiyama was out-gambitted by Yokoya, who walked away with a huge amount of the winnings and left him in debt.
 However, Nao pointed out to Yokoya that even though he had won, he still lost the game, because he went back on his philosophy of complete dominance and instead turned to common cheating and stealing and three of his teammates had betrayed him.